 4.Authenticity – the fine lines of branded content

 All the influencers divulged that they accept sponsors.
-This is not seen as controversial and the fans accept this as a part of the business Influencers.
-The line seemed to be drawn at the product overall relevance to their personal brand and message and also whether they personally like the products.
+This is not seen as controversial and the fans accept this as a part of the way influencers are doing business.
+The line seemed to be drawn at the product’s overall relevance to their personal brand and message, and also whether the influencer personally like the products.
 This is where the buzzword “authenticity” comes in.
-To which degree Influencers are able to convince themselves they like products that pay really well is another story.
+Of course, to which degree influencers are able to convince themselves they like products that pay really well is another story.

 Influencers’ philosophy seems to resonate with Generation Z. This consumer group is less likely to make distinctions between sponsored and editorial content, and is thus potentially easier to market to.
-On the other hand, this is possibly the most skeptical and least brand conscious generation.
+On the other hand, Gen Z is possibly becoming the most skeptical and least brand conscious.
 For brands, to appeal to younger people you have to “be in their cloud”.
 They have to like you.
 At the very least they have to like those who claim like you.

 21st Century community building and digital tribes

-It’s hard to grow up in 21st century: high pressure to succeed, identity struggles, climate change, recession, rapid technological change, compromised election systems, hate crimes – these are all issues that weigh heavily on young people today.
-Add the fact that this is possibly the most sheltered generation in history between curfew imposing helicopter parents on the one side and on the other, schools and media networks that systematically avoid important conversations, kids will learn about the real world from You Tube and other social media channels.
+It’s hard to grow up in 21st century: high pressure to succeed, identity struggles, climate change, recession, rapid technological change, a compromised election systems, hate crimes – these are all issues that weigh heavily on young people today.
+Add the fact that this is possibly the most sheltered generation in history between curfew-imposing helicopter parents on the one side and on the other, schools and media networks that systematically avoid sensitive but edifying conversations, kids will learn about the real world from You Tube and other social media channels.

 Social media is a hallmark of globalization.
-Globalization is often defined as the transition from spatial to functional integration, meaning that our transactional or interactional relationships are moving from physical to digital communities.
+Globalization is often defined as the transition from spatial to functional integration.
+In the digital era this means that our transactional or interactional relationships are moving from physical to digital communities.
 It is not unusual for digital natives to have more online friends than IRL-friends.
 When times are tough and you don’t find your tribe in your hometown, tribes a built in cyberspace.
 In this emerging reality the communities portrayed at VidCon is a natural confluence of what is technologically possible and what feels culturally necessary to those coming of age in the 21st century.